Program Structure and Entry Requirements

 Mark scheme and grade descriptors

 The Coursework Academic Programs Policy and its schedules contain the requirements for the postgraduate coursework program standards.

 Two types of Masters (Coursework) programs are offered by the University; Extension and Conversion programs.

-To assist faculties and schools in the development and ongoing management of Masters programs, the Program Approval and Entry Committee (PAEC) has developed a series of principles and guidelines that will be applied to Masters programs when making decisions related to the volume of learning outcomes that are necessary for each type of program.
+To assist faculties and schools in the development and ongoing management of Masters programs, the Academic Program Entry and Approval Committee (APEAC) has developed a series of principles and guidelines that will be applied to Masters programs when making decisions related to the volume of learning outcomes that are necessary for each type of program.

-The following principles and guidelines were developed by PAEC and are based on expectations and standards set by TEQSA and the AQF Council.
+The following principles and guidelines were developed by APEAC and are based on expectations and standards set by TEQSA and the AQF Council.

 - Masters (Coursework) programs must be designated as either conversion or extension programs.

 - A conversion program is one that seeks to 'convert' students from one discipline to another rather than further develop their knowledge of their undergraduate discipline.

 - An extension Masters is one that intends to extend the students skills, understanding and knowledge in the same discipline as their undergraduate degree.